 Our India operations are a key factor to our success.
 We believe that our significant presence in India provides certain important advantages for our business, such as direct access to a large pool of skilled professionals and assistance in growing our business internationally.
 However, it also creates certain risks that we must effectively manage.
 As of December 31, 2020, approximately 2,600 of our total employees were based in India.
 Wage costs in India for skilled professionals are currently lower than in the United States for comparably skilled professionals.
 However, wages in India are increasing at a faster rate than in the United States, which could result in us incurring increased costs for technical professionals and reduced margins.
 There is intense competition in India for skilled technical professionals, and we expect such competition to increase.
 As a result, we may be unable to cost-effectively retain our current employee base in India or hire additional new talent.
 In addition, India has experienced significant inflation, low growth in gross domestic product and shortages of foreign exchange.
-India also has experienced civil unrest and terrorism and, in the past, has been involved in conflicts with neighboring countries.
-The occurrence of any of these circumstances could result in disruptions to our India operations, which, if continued for an extended period of time, could have a material adverse effect on our business.
+India also has experience of any of these circumstances could result in disruptions to our India operations, which, if continued for an extended period of time, could have a material adverse effect on our business.
 If we are unable to effectively manage any of the foregoing risks related to our India operations, our development efforts could be impaired, our growth could be slowed, and our operating results could be negatively impacted.